networknext/next/docs/source/complex_client_example.rst

 	    uint32_t client_data;
 	};

 As you can see, the client context can contain additional information aside from the allocator.
-The context is not *just* passed into allocator callbacks, but all callbacks from the client and server, so you can use it to integrate with your own client and server objects in your game.
+The context is not *just* passed into allocator callbacks, but to all callbacks from the client and server, so you can use it to integrate with your own client and server objects in your game.

-Here we just set a dummy uint32_t and check that the value to verify it's being passed through correctly.
-For example, in the received packet callback, we have access to the client context and check the value is what we expect:
+Here we just put a dummy uint32_t in the client context and check its value to verify it's being passed through correctly.
+For example, in the received packet callback, we have access to the client context and check the dummy value is what we expect:

 .. code-block:: c++